ir-nlp-csui/aksara/README.md

 * Please use option `-h` or `--help` for further documentation.

 # Acknowledgments
-* Aksara v1.0 refers to the annotation guidelines for Indonesian dependency treebank proposed by Alfina et al. (2019) and Alfina et al. (2020)
+* Aksara conforms to the annotation guidelines for Indonesian dependency treebank proposed by Alfina et al. (2019) and Alfina et al. (2020)
 * Aksara v1.0 was built by M. Yudistira Hanifmuti and Ika Alfina, as the reseach project for Yudistira's undergraduate thesis at Faculty of Computer Science, Universitas Indonesia in 2020.
 * Aksara v1.1 was built by Muhammad Ridho Ananda and Ika Alfina, as the research project for Ridho's undergraduate thesis at Faculty of Computer Science, Universitas Indonesia in 2021.
-* Aksara v1.1 uses a hybrid POS tagger method of Aksara and Hidden Markov Model (HMM) to do disambiguation.
+Aksara v1.1 uses a hybrid POS tagger method of Aksara and Hidden Markov Model (HMM) to do disambiguation.

 ## References
 * M. Ridho Ananda, M. Yudistira Hanifmuti, and Ika Alfina. "**A Hybrid of Rule-based and HMM-based POS Taggers for Indonesian**".
 In Proceeding of the 2021 International Conference of Asian Language Processing (IALP)  _(accepted)_